 June 4th the National Association of Counties (NACo) launched a new webpage designed to serve as a one-stop resource for counties on

 the recently proposed federal definition of "Waters of the U.S." released by the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (Corps) on April 21.
 County leaders are encouraged to utilize this resource.
 In an update from November of 2014, NACo Urged Feds to Withdraw and Clarify "Waters of the U.S." Proposal.

 On August 21st, MCCA held a strategic planning retreat in beautiful New Harbor, Maine to continue the process of determining the direction for the organization.
 Facilitator, Leigh Tillman, was brought in to keep the group on task and moving along in order to come to an agreement on the plan and the development of “next steps" going forward.
 The entire assembly discussed and voted on the order of priorities and then defined a number of realistic and quantifiable goals.
-A draft of the plan compiled from the retreat will be presented to the Strategic Planning Committee and, after any revisions are made, will continue on to the MCCA Board of Directors.
-Upon approval, the updated strategic plan will be adopted at the next annual meeting in January of 2015.
+From this workshop, a draft of the new plan was compiled and presented to the Strategic Planning Committee.
+Revisions were made and the document was reviewed by the Board of Directors.
+The Strategic Plan was formally adopted on December 15, 2014 by the MCCA Board of Directors.

 On June 25, 2014, the Senate passed H.R.
 803, the Workforce Innovation and Opportunity Act (WIOA) with a 95-3 vote.
 H.R.
 803 (as amended) represents a bipartisan, bicameral compromise between the SKILLS Act, (H.R.
 803), which was passed by the House in March 2013, and the Workforce Investment Act of 2013 (S. 1356), which was passed by the Senate Health, Education, Labor and Pensions Committee in July 2013.
 This bill will consolidate job training programs under the Workforce Investment Act of 1998 (WIA) into a single funding stream.
 It will also amend the Wagner-Peyser Act, reauthorize adult-education programs, and the programs under the Rehabilitation Act of 1973.
 The various job programs are being authorized for six years with a requirement that they record and report on how many people get new jobs through their participation in the programs.